peterkhe1999/CheatSheet/OSCP/README.md

 ## Manual Enumeration - Expanding our Repertoire

 PowerView's `Find-LocalAdminAccess` command scans the network to determine if our current user has administrative permissions on any computers in the domain.

 The command relies on the **OpenServiceW** function, which will connect to the **Service Control Manager (SCM)** on the target machines.
 The SCM essentially maintains a database of installed services and drivers on Windows computers.
 PowerView will attempt to open this database with the **SC_MANAGER_ALL_ACCESS** access right, which require administrative privileges, and if the connection is successful => our current user has administrative privileges on the target machine.

-The command supports parameters such as Computername and Credentials.
+The command supports parameters such as **Computername** and **Credentials**.

 Run it without parameters to spray the environment to find possible local administrative access on computers under the current user context.

 ```pwsh
 Find-LocalAdminAccess